Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 # 4 Check your Firmware Version
 By this point, your computer should be connected and talking to your Duet.
 You may have received a number of messages from the Duet already; it's generally safe to ignore these for now.
 The Duet uses 'GCodes' to communicate and for all configuration.
 See the [GCode dictionary here](/User_manual/Reference/Gcodes) for a description and full list.

 If you have a **Duet 2 Wifi** or **Duet 3 Mini 5+ WiFi**, you may find you are getting a lot of messages like *"WiFi reported error: no known networks found"*.
 The default configuration turns on the WiFi, but it is not finding a network to connect to.
-To stop the WiFi, send `M552 S-1` (see [M552](/User_manual/Reference/Gcodes/M552) in the G-code dictionary).
+To stop the WiFi, send `M552 S-1` (see [M552](/User_manual/Reference/Gcodes/M552) in the GCode dictionary).

-To check the Duet's firmware version, send command `M115` to the Duet board (see [M115](/User_manual/Reference/Gcodes/M115) in the G-code dictionary).
+To check the Duet's firmware version, send command `M115` to the Duet board (see [M115](/User_manual/Reference/Gcodes/M115) in the GCode dictionary).
 The Duet will respond with the firmware version being used.

 ## Tabs {.tabset}